huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 1. You generated an image with the [`StableDiffusionPipeline`] but you want to improve its quality with the [`StableDiffusionSAGPipeline`].
 Both of these pipelines share the same pretrained model, so it'd be a waste of memory to load the same model twice.
 2. You want to add a model component, like a [`MotionAdapter`](../api/pipelines/animatediff#animatediffpipeline), to [`AnimateDiffPipeline`] which was instantiated from an existing [`StableDiffusionPipeline`].
 Again, both pipelines share the same pretrained model, so it'd be a waste of memory to load an entirely new pipeline again.

 With the [`DiffusionPipeline.from_pipe`] API, you can switch between multiple pipelines to take advantage of their different features without increasing memory-usage.
 It is similar to turning on and off a feature in your pipeline.

+> [!TIP]
-To switch between tasks, use the [`~DiffusionPipeline.from_pipe`] method with the [`AutoPipeline`](../api/pipelines/auto_pipeline) class, which automatically identifies the pipeline class based on the task (learn more in the [AutoPipeline](../tutorials/autopipeline) tutorial).
+> To switch between tasks (rather than features), use the [`~DiffusionPipeline.from_pipe`] method with the [AutoPipeline](../api/pipelines/auto_pipeline) class, which automatically identifies the pipeline class based on the task (learn more in the [AutoPipeline](../tutorials/autopipeline) tutorial).

 Let's start with a [`StableDiffusionPipeline`] and then reuse the loaded model components to create a [`StableDiffusionSAGPipeline`] to increase generation quality.
 You'll use the [`StableDiffusionPipeline`] with an [IP-Adapter](./ip_adapter) to generate a bear eating pizza.